mayermichael1/neovim_lua/README.md

 ## Filename Registers

-## Quickfix List

-Open a quickfix list: `:copen` or `:cwindow`.
-All Telescope searches can be turned into quickfix lists by pressing 'C-q'.
-Commmands like `:vimgrep`,`:grep` or`:make` will also result in a quickfix.

-## Inserting in Command or Insert Mode

-With `CTRL-R{register}` like `CTRL-R 0` the specified register can be inserted into the current buffer or command line in command or insert mode.

 The register `%` contains the current's file name.
 The register `#` contains the last opened file name.